Orchestration

 Thread 1You — writing a prompt or briefAgent — runningYou — reading, thinking, deciding what to do nextYou — writing a prompt or briefAgent — runningThread 2You — writing a prompt or briefAgent — runningYou — reading, thinking, deciding what to do nextYou — writing a prompt or briefAgent — runningThread 3You — writing a prompt or briefAgent — runningYou — reading, thinking, deciding what to do nextYou — writing a prompt or briefAgent — runningtime →

-Plans (purple) cascade — you can only write one at a time.
-Agent work (pink) overlaps freely.
-Grey is the small but real cost of switching attention between threads.
+FIG. 6.2Briefs (red) cascade — you can only write one at a time.
+Agent work (ink) overlaps freely.
+Dashed gaps are the cost of switching attention.

 Three things to notice.
-The purple bars never overlap — that's your hands, and there's only one of you.
-The pink bars do, freely; the agents don't wait for each other.
-And after every agent finishes, there's a small grey gap before you come back: real attention costs, and you can only spend it on one thread at a time.
+The red bars never overlap — that's your hands, and there's only one of you.
+The ink bars do, freely; the agents don't wait for each other.
+And after every agent finishes, there's a small dashed gap before you come back: attention is a real cost, and you can only spend it on one thread at a time.

 Fan out

 One agent works on one thing at a time.
 You don't.
-The moment a task is independent of another, run them side-by-side — separate tabs, separate worktrees, separate windows.
+The moment two tasks are independent of each other, run them side by side — separate tabs, separate worktrees, separate windows.

 You — writing a prompt or briefYou · briefAgent — runningAgent · testsAgent — runningAgent · docsAgent — runningAgent · refactormergetime →